isar/isar/docs/docs/recipes/multi_isolate.md

 There are a few interesting things to note in the example above:

-- `isar.posts.watchLazy()` is called in the UI isolate and is notified even if the posts are changed in another isolate.
+- `isar.posts.watchLazy()` is called in the UI isolate and is notified of changes from another isolate.
 - Instances are referenced by name.
-The default name is `default` but in this example, we set it to `myInstance`.
+The default name is `default`, but in this example, we set it to `myInstance`.
 - We used a synchronous transaction to create the posts.
 Blocking our new isolate is no problem and synchronous transactions are a little faster.